Upsilon Andromedae: Planetary system

+Additional planets

+Astronomers initially thought that a fourth planet in this system could not exist because it would have made the planetary system unstable and would have been ejected.
+But in 2007, an island region of stability was reported where a fourth planet could exist.

 The existence of further planets too small or distant to detect has not been ruled out, though the presence of Jupiter-mass planets as close as 5 AU from Upsilon Andromedae A would make the system unstable.
 However, a potential fourth planet (Upsilon Andromedae e) was discovered in 2010.
 This planet seems to be in a 3:1 resonance with Upsilon Andromedae d.
 Subsequent studies in 2011 and 2014, while finding some evidence for a fourth planet, found large inconsistencies in the estimated orbital period of Upsilon Andromedae e depending on what dataset was used, suggesting that the apparent planetary signal is more likely to be an instrumental artifact.

+If it exists, Upsilon Andromedae e would have a minimum mass slightly greater than Jupiter's and orbit at a similar distance as Jupiter from the Sun, at 5.2456 AU compared to 5.2043 AU for Jupiter.
+Although only the minimum mass is determined since inclination is not yet known, its true mass might be much greater.
+It would take over a decade to orbit the star.
+At an eccentricity of 0.00536, the planet's orbit would be more circular than that of any of the planets in the Solar System.

 Upsilon Andromedae does not appear to have a circumstellar dust disk similar to the Kuiper belt in the Solar System.
 This may be the result of perturbations from the companion star removing material from the outer regions of the Upsilon Andromedae A system.